What are uses of rain gauge ?

 1. Measuring Rainfall:

-Rain gauges help determine the volume, intensity, and duration of rainfall.
-This information is essential for studying weather patterns, managing flood risks, and planning agricultural activities.
+Standardized rain gauges help measure the amount, strength, and length of rainfall.
+This information is important for studying weather patterns, managing flood risks, and planning farming activities.

 2. Predicting Floods: